localgovdrupal/docs/docs/src/contributing/README.md

 ### Steps to setup and connect your Github account

   1. Register for Github account at https://github.com/signup
-  2. Choose a nice username (it makes things easier if your username resembles you name to some extent, for other people to know who you are on Github)
+  2. Choose a nice username (it makes things easier if your username resembles your name to some extent, for other people to know who you are on Github)
   3. Verify your email address
   4. Skip the intro steps (unless you want to create an organisation).
   5. Let us know your new username on Slack, by email or in a new issue at [https://github.com/localgovdrupal/localgov/issues](https://github.com/localgovdrupal/localgov/issues)